amatur/amatur.github.io/index.md

+## Research statement

+I am always open to work on new projects in algorithmic bioinformatics.
+With my experience in developing algorithms and pipelines for handling big datasets, I am capable of developing scalable and intuitive solutions that assist in biological studies.
+My background involves enhancing storage efficiency for sequence analysis tools and facilitating faster analysis of sequencing data.
+I am particularly inclined towards studying sequence similarities through k-mer based approaches, error-correction in assembly, and optimizing the performance of bioinformatics tools.

-## About me
+## Bio

-I am a PhD student working with with Dr. Paul Medvedev at the Department of Computer Science and Engineering, Pennsylvania State University.
-I defended my PhD thesis on May 26, 2023.
+I obtained my PhD from Department of Computer Science and Engineering, Pennsylvania State University on August 2023.
 Before joining Penn State, I obtained my Bachelor's degree in Computer Science and Engineering from Bangladesh University of Engineering and Technology (BUET).
+I also served as a lecturer in the CSE department at United International University, Bangladesh.
+During my PhD, I was a recipient of CBIOS Trainee Fellowship (CBIOS: Computation, Bioinformatics and Statistics, an NIH funded Predoctoral Training Program).

 {%
   include figure.html